hcientist/OnlinePythonTutor/v3/docs/opt-trace-format.md

 ```

 This isn't rocket science; but just be aware that `stdout` contains the cumulative contents of the stdout
-buffer up to that execution point, not only what's just been printed by the last executed line.
+buffer up to that execution point, not only what's been printed by the most recently executed line.

 ## Function Stack Frames